koliajaykr/course-r4bee/content/authors/admin/_index.md

 ---
 # Display name
-title: About
+title: Dr. Ajay Koli

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-#role: Professor of Artificial Intelligence
+role: Instructor

 # Organizations/Affiliations
 #organizations: